 - DO NOT throw them in the bin!
 I once did this with a pair right after a race (they were cheap, painful and I couldn’t bear the prospect of cleaning them!)

-First of all you need to rinse the shoes off.
-This is not absolutely necessary but if your shoes are incredibly wet and stinky and clogged with half of the trail that you’ve just run on then you may want to.
-Often, it’s not just mud on the bottom go your shoes, rather than the exertions of ruminating animals.
+Don’t be tempted to just chuck them somewhere to dry and worry about later.
+Later could be a few weeks away!
+Often, it’s not just mud on the bottom go your shoes, rather the excretions of ruminating animals.
 This is where an outdoor tap comes in really handy!
-Remember, if you are going to rinse your trail shoes, make sure you have another pair on standby – especially if you are planning on running again the following day.
+Remember, if you are going to rinse your trail shoes, make sure you have another pair on standby if you are planning on running again the following day.

 Remove the Insoles